A Tale of Two Schalmei – What is a Schalmei?

 The OTHER Schalmei

 Inventor Max Martin created this multi-horn instrument in 1905.
 (Fun fact- Martin also created the sound used by emergency vehicles in Germany).
-There doesn’t seem to be a clear explanation as to WHY he named it the Schalmei… and it’s also called the Martins Trompete (Martin’s Trumpet).
+There isn’t a clear explanation as to WHY he named it the Schalmei… and it’s also called the Martins Trompete (Martin’s Trumpet).
 While it LOOKS like a trumpet, this Schalmei is more closely related to a Harmonica.
 (What?)
-Like a harmonica, each horn plays a different tone, and the sound is created by a free swinging brass reed (see Musikmuseum/schalmei).
-So, you blow into it, like a harmonica, and where you blow changes the sound.
+Like a harmonica, each horn plays a different tone, and the sound is created by a free-swinging brass reed (see Musikmuseum/schalmei).
+What does that mean?
+When you blow into it, where you blow changes the sound, like a harmonica.
 Different Schalmei have more or less horns to create different tones, and buttons help control which horn gets the air.
 To clarify, in a regular brass instrument, the buttons control how much air, which changes the sound.
 In a Schalmei, it’s all or nothing.
-Because each horn can only play one note, there isn’t a lot of nuance… and because you can’t control the volume, this is another instrument best played outdoors.
+Because each horn can only play one note, there isn’t a lot of nuance, and because you can’t control the volume, this is another instrument best played outdoors.

 Schalmei Martinstrompete 1